-Evan Fay is a freshman from Brookfield, Missouri.
-He is a health science student with an emphasis in rehabilitation science.
-In addition to this, he also is working toward a minor in business.
+Evan Fay is a junior from Brookfield, Missouri.
+He is a health science student with an emphasis in rehabilitation science and a minor in business.
 Evan intends to attend physical therapy school upon graduation and one day work as a physical therapist.

-In addition to being a student ambassador, Evan has been involved in campus organizations such as Stumo and Sigma Eta Rho, which is the professional fraternity for health science students.
-In his free time, Evan enjoys working out at the Student Rec Center or going to visit different coffee shops in Columbia.
+In addition to being a student ambassador, Evan has been involved in campus organizations such as Stumo and his fraternity Phi Delta Theta. his free time, Evan enjoys working out at the Student Rec Center or going to visit different coffee shops in Columbia.

 What made you want to pursue a career in healthcare?